Hardware-Aware Static Optimization of Hyperdimensional Computations: Illustrative Example: Knowledge Graph

-\textbf{Accuracy.} The dynamic tuning procedure completes in 45.4 hours and finds a hypervector size of 108 and threshold of 0.398 that empirically delivers a query accuracy of 99.422.
-With these dynamically tuned parameters, we attain a 92.59x reduction in the hypervector size (compared to unoptimized 10,000-bit hypervectors); this significantly reduces the memory footprint of the knowledge graph item memory.\footnote{We note the algorithm is unstable and will return different hypervector sizes when evaluated with small numbers simulation trials $L \times K$.}
+\proseheading{Accuracy.} We parameterize the dynamic tuner with a test set containing the "apples" query and knowledge graph data structures, over 30 random codebooks, and 30 error traces -- in total, 900 trials.
+The dynamic tuner completes in 35.4 seconds (averaged over ten runs) and finds a hypervector size of \codein{117} bits and threshold of \codein{0.402} that empirically delivers a query accuracy of \codein{99.044\%} on the test set.
+With these dynamically tuned parameters, we attain an 85.47x reduction in the hypervector size, compared to the unoptimized 10,000-bit hypervector size used in previous literature -- dynamic tuning therefore significantly reduces the memory footprint of the knowledge graph item memory.~\cite{kanerva2009hyperdimensional,kanerva2014computing,kanerva2018computing,montagna2018pulp,rahimi2017high}

-We find that while this parameter delivers the desired accuracy for the \textit{apples} query, it does not generalize well to other knowledge graphs or queries.
-To demonstrate this, we randomly construct 1000 knowledge graphs containing 5 nodes with a maximum degree of 4 and then evaluate for each the accuracy of with 5 random edge queries over 900 trials (30 random codebooks and 30 random error injections).
-Over these 5000 randomly generated data structure-query combinations, we find that the accuracy for 0-degree nodes, 1-degree nodes, 2-degree nodes, 3-degree nodes, 4-degree nodes are $100.0\%$, $98.8\%$, $98.8\%$, $97.3\%$ respectively.
-Except for the trivial 0-degree nodes, queries on nodes of other degrees have an accuracy less than the target accuracy $99\%$, with a notable only $97.3\%$ for 4-degree nodes.
-This issue can potentially be addressed by dynamically tuning over randomly generated queries and data structures, however doing so will drastically increase parameter tuning time.
+While this parameterization delivers the desired accuracy for the \textit{apples} query, it does not generalize well to other knowledge graphs or queries of comparable complexity.
+To demonstrate this, we randomly construct 1000 knowledge graphs containing five nodes with a maximum degree of 4, generate five random edge queries for each graph, and then evaluate the accuracy of the edge queries over 900 trials.
+Over these 5000 randomly generated data structure-query combinations, we find that the accuracy for 0-degree nodes, 1-degree nodes, 2-degree nodes, 3-degree nodes, and 4-degree nodes are $100.0\%$, $98.8\%$, $98.8\%$, $98.9\%$, $97.6\%$ respectively.
+Notably, queries over 1-4 degree nodes fail to meet the $99\%$ accuracy target when the dynamically tuned parametrization is used.
+This issue can be addressed by dynamically tuning over randomly generated queries and data structures; however, doing so will drastically increase parameter tuning time.